jgehrcke/goeffel/README.md

 - Comes with a data plotting tool separate from the data acquisition program.

-# CLI usage
+# CLI tutorial

 ## `goeffel`: data acquisition

-Simply invoke goeffel with the `--pid <pid>` argument if the process ID of the target process is known.
+Invoke goeffel with the `--pid <pid>` argument if the process ID of the target process is known.
 In this mode `goeffel` stops measurement and terminates itself once the process with the given ID goes away.
 Example:

 ```text
 $ goeffel --pid 29019